About the Teacher Training Workshop

 Continuing Education Credits

-Participants are eligible for up to 19 Continuing Education Credits which can be purchased at the workshop.
+19 CE Credits may be purchased for $40 at the workshop.

 Continuing Education credit for this program is awarded by Commonwealth Educational Seminars (CES) for the following professions.